 - Add garlic, oregano and thyme, stir and cook for 30 seconds.

 - Add Worcestershire sauce and the sliced cabbage to the pot, season with salt.
 Saute until cabbage has browned and then add 1/4 cup water.
 Continue to sauté the cabbage until it is tender, about 15 minutes, and use the water to dissolve any browned bits off the bottom of the pot.

-- In the meantime, bring a pot of water to a boil and cool the noodles per package directions.
+- In the meantime, bring a pot of water to a boil and cook the noodles per package directions.
+Make sure to cook 1-2 minutes less, for al dente.
 Drain and set aside.